V4Fire/Client/src/components/traits/i-access/README.md

       display block
 ```

-To enable these styles, import the trait within your component and call the provided mixin within your component.
+To enable these styles, import the trait into your component and call the provided mixin in your component.

 ```stylus
 @import "components/traits/i-access/i-access.styl"